 - ✓ Monitor progress on any ongoing remedial action conducted for the known oil or contamination sites. - 6.
-Agricultural Activities There are cranberry bogs throughout the Zone II.
-As is the case for most other crops, the commercial production of cranberries usually requires input of fertilizer and pesticides.
-Pesticides and fertilizers have the
+Agricultural Activities There are several cranberry bogs within the Zone II.
+As is the case for many crops, the commercial production of cranberries usually requires input of fertilizer and pesticides.
+Pesticides and fertilizers have the potential to contaminate a drinking water source if improperly stored, applied, or disposed.